 Top 10 Loudest Noises

 Loud noises occur every day.
-Wincing at the annoyance of a dog bark, or covering your ears as you pass a construction sight is the standard way to guard against the harsh sounds.
+Wincing at the annoyance of a dog bark or covering your ears as you pass a construction site is the standard way to guard against the harsh sounds.
 The pain threshold for humans is 120-130 Decibels.
-Any sound above 85 dB can cause hearing loss, and the loss is related both to the power of the sound as well as the length of exposure.
+Any sound above 85 dB can cause hearing loss, and the loss is related both to the power of the sound and the length of exposure.
 Here are 10 sounds produced throughout history and how incredibly loud they are.
 Just remember, human speech is only registered at about 25-35 decibels.

 A 400,000 Wat rock concert or a similar set of speakers mounted in a vehicle can reach ear-splitting decibel levels.
 Is it any reason most promoters recommend you wear ear protection to stave off the 135-145 decibel sound waves?

 Found swinging in the trees of the Central and South America rainforests, it’s hard to believe that such small animals can make a sound that’s the combination of an air-raid siren and a heavy-metal guitar solo.
 Howler monkeys have what’s called a hyoid bone in their throats that has evolved to become a large resonating chamber to amplify their roars.
 These roars have clocked in at 140 decibels at the source.
 Why do they howl like this?
 Only the males howl and use it to let other howlers know their location and to defend their territory, as well as possibly for mate-guarding.
 According to the Guinness Book of World Records, their vocalizations can be heard by humans up to 3 miles away.

 Though not typically heard up close, fireworks are still explosions and are very loud.
 The sound heard from the sky is pretty loud, though not damaging, but at the bursting point, the decibel levels reach a staggering 145-150.
 Even tests are performed under strict soundproofing to avoid any ear injury.